Solid phase transitions in the liquid limit: A glimpse into the relaxed energy

-are indistinguishable from the secondary jump set curves shown in green in Fig.~\ref{fig:secjs}.
-Fig.~\ref{fig:hyp} shows the same blown-up part of the strain space as in Fig.~\ref{fig:binodal1}, where the curves (\ref{binbd}) shown in magenta are passing through the blue point from Fig.~\ref{fig:binodal1}.
-Assuming the conjectured stability of $\Gve_{\infty}\BI_{2}$, the magenta curve must lie outside of binodal region, while secondary jump set lies in its interior \cite{grtrliquid}.
+appear as almost indistinguishable from the secondary jump set curves shown in green in Fig.~\ref{fig:secjs}.
+This is more clear in Fig.~\ref{fig:hyp} showing the blown-up part of the strain space from Fig.~\ref{fig:binodal1}, where the curves (\ref{binbd}) shown in magenta are meeting at the blue point from Fig.~\ref{fig:binodal1} entering it with slope $-1$.
+Assuming the conjectured stability of $\Gve_{\infty}\BI_{2}$, the magenta curve must lie outside of the binodal region, while secondary jump set lies in its interior.
 Thus, the binodal of the energy (\ref{enerex}) would have to lie between the green and the magenta curves.
-We will even go so far as to conjecture that the magenta curve is in fact the actual binodal of the energy (\ref{enerex}).
-Regardless, under the assumption of stability of $\Gve_{\infty}\BI_{2}$, the magenta line represents a rather tight outside bound on the binodal region.
+We conjecture that the magenta curve is in fact the actual binodal of the energy (\ref{enerex}).
+Independently of whether this more general conjecture is true, the magenta line represents a rather tight outside bound on the binodal region which hinges only on a more modest assumption of the stability of $\Gve_{\infty}\BI_{2}$.